ROAM: Robust and Object-Aware Motion Generation Using Neural Pose Descriptors: Experiments

 \section{Experiments}

-We compare our ROAM to its most related approaches, i.e, NSM~\cite{starke2019neural}, SAMP~\cite{hassan2021stochastic} and COUCH~\cite{zhang2022couch} with models retrained on our data, and evaluate it in terms of the animation realism and the plausibility of the synthesised sitting poses.
+We compare our ROAM to its most related approaches, i.e, NSM~\cite{starke2019neural}, SAMP~\cite{hassan2021stochastic} and COUCH~\cite{zhang2022couch} and evaluate it in terms of the animation realism and the plausibility of the synthesised sitting poses.
+Due to different skeleton definitions, types of interaction actions and number of reference objects, we retrain the models on our dataset.
+Please refer to the supplementary material Sec.~\ref{sec:dataset} for more details.
 NSM needs to be provided with a point of contact labels and the object orientations; COUCH assumes a predefined chair orientation), while we do not make any of such assumptions.
 All the methods are provided a character's starting pose and orientation along with the point cloud of the chair in the scene.
 All of them receive the same initial state of the character and the environment.
 The evaluation settings and their corresponding metrics are discussed next.
 For detailed visual comparisons with the state-of-the-art methods, the reader is referred to the supplementary video.